anima-libera/qwy2/README.md

 <p align="center"><img src="./pics/band_round.png" width="95%"/></>

 Very early alpha indev work-in-progress v0.0.0 state, there is not much to see yet.
-For now all you can do here is move around in a voxel world.
+For now all you can do here is move around in a voxel world and place/remove blocks.

 ## Build and run on Linux